uutils/procps/README.md

 * `vmstat`: Reports information about processes, memory, paging, block IO, traps, and CPU activity.
 * `pkill`: Kills processes based on name and other attributes.
 * `snice`: Changes the scheduling priority of a running process.
+*  ̀pidof`: Find the process ID of a running program.

 Elsewhere: